ibm-cloud-docs/monitoring/terraform/terraform-setup.md

     ```
     {: pre}

 2. Download the Terraform version that you want.

+    For more information about the {{site.data.keyword.cloud_notm}} Provider plug-in for Terraform supported versions, see [Installing the Terraform CLI](/docs/ibm-cloud-provider-for-terraform?topic=ibm-cloud-provider-for-terraform-setup_cli).

     For example, you can download `terraform_0.15.5_darwin_amd64.zip` for a MacOS.

-    The IBM Cloud Provider plug-in for Terraform currently supports Terraform version 0.12.x, 0.13.x, and 0.14.x only.
-Make sure to select a supported Terraform version.

 3. Extract the Terraform zip file and copy the files to your terraform directory.